-The Binding of Isaac Video Game: Plotline Meaning, Theories and Interpretations
+The Binding of Isaac Video Game: Hidden Meanings, Theories, and Interpretations

 The Binding of Isaac (2011) is an indie game created by Edmund McMillen and Florian Himsl, that found huge success on the PC platform Steam, and has been the talking point of many gamers since its release.
 This article will briefly explain the plotline and the various theories put forward to interpret Isaac's world, items, monsters, and bosses.